-Travoprost drops reduce raised pressure in your eye.
+Travoprost reduces raised pressure in your eye.

-Remember to use the drops every day.
+Remember to use the eye drops every day.

 The drops can alter the colour of your eyes over time, and cause your eyelashes to grow darker and thicker.
 Your doctor will discuss this with you.

 |Type of medicine

 An increase in pressure within your eye can lead to damage to the optic nerve at the back of your eye.
 When this occurs it is called glaucoma.
 Glaucoma can lead to a loss of vision if it is not treated.
 If you have an increased pressure within your eye but without any damage to the optic nerve, this is called ocular hypertension.
 People with ocular hypertension have an increased risk of later developing glaucoma.
 Treatment with travoprost eye drops helps to reduce eye pressure in people with ocular hypertension, and to prevent further eye damage in people with open-angle glaucoma.

 Travoprost eye drops work by increasing the drainage of fluid from inside your eye.
 This helps to lower the pressure within your eye.